hregibo/message-queue/README.md

 const mq = new MessageQueue();
 const irc = new SomeIrcLibrary();

+// We set the polling timer to 60ms, which is the allowed rate for the bot MessageQueue.DEFAULT_QUEUE_POLLING_MS = 60;
+// We set the delay for each queue to be 1500 by default MessageQueue.DEFAULT_QUEUE_DELAY_MS = 1500;

 mq.setQueue({
     name: "command-queue",
-    priority: 1, // the commands are more important than anything else });
+    // the commands are more important than anything else

-// We set the polling timer to 60ms, which is the allowed rate for the bot MessageQueue.DEFAULT_QUEUE_POLLING_MS = 60;
+    priority: 1,
-// We set the delay for each queue to be 1500 by default MessageQueue.DEFAULT_QUEUE_DELAY_MS = 1500;
+    // Giving the delay for the queue will override the default one
+    delay: MessageQueue.DEFAULT_QUEUE_POLLING_MS,
+});

 for(const channel of ChannelList) {
     // we create a queue for each channel we join mq.setQueue({
         name: channel.name,
+        priority: 10,
-        // Giving the delay for the queue will override the default one
+        // not providing the delay here will default to the one we set earlier (1500 ms) });
-        delay: MessageQueue.DEFAULT_QUEUE_POLLING_MS,
-    });
     // We add the channel JOIN request to the command queue mq.emit("enqueue", {